CodingGay/BlackObfuscator/README_EN.md

 ## Matters Need Attention
 - This project was based on dex2jar, please just obfuscate the business code, third party libraries excluded.

+## Android Studio Plugin
+The Android Studio Plugin version of this project has been developed, it supports obfuscating code automatically.
+More information about it are in [BlackObfuscator-ASPlugin](https://github.com/CodingGay/BlackObfuscator-ASPlugin)

+## GUI
+The graphical utility based on this project has been developed.
+More information about it are in [BlackObfuscator-GUI](https://github.com/CodingGay/BlackObfuscator-GUI)

 ## Usage
 ### Main#main